BettercareHealth/bettercare/child-healthcare/scrub.md

 If the child can stand, the standing height (stature) should be recorded, as it is the best measure of growth.
 In younger children, the lying length should be recorded.
 While weight is a good measure of growth in an infant, height is the best measure of growth in older children.

-Details of the measurement and plotting of an infant’s size are discussed in Unit 3.
+*Details of the measurement and plotting of an infant’s size are discussed in [chapter 3](3.html).*

-The child’s weight must be measured and plotted on the Road-to-Health Card at every visit.
+> The child’s weight must be measured and plotted on the Road-to-Health Card at every visit.

 ### 1-11 How should you measure the child’s temperature?